Killochan Castle: History

-20th and 21st century
+20th and 21st centuries

 The castle was occupied by the Cathcart family, intermittently, until 1954 when it was sold.

 The property was purchased by Princess Viola von Hohenzollern in 1997 from Michael Knighton, former owner of Carlisle United FC.
-In 2010, Country Life (magazine) published this description of the castle:"Refurbished and modernised in the 1990s, Killochan Castle, set in 131 acres of beautiful gardens and woodlands overlooking Girvan Water, has six reception rooms, two bedroom suites, six further bedrooms, three bathrooms and a steward’s flat; the gatehouse has a drawing room, kitchen/dining room, three bedrooms and a bathroom".
+In 2010, Country Life published this description of the castle:"Refurbished and modernised in the 1990s, Killochan Castle, set in 131 acres of beautiful gardens and woodlands overlooking Girvan Water, has six reception rooms, two bedroom suites, six further bedrooms, three bathrooms and a steward’s flat; the gatehouse has a drawing room, kitchen/dining room, three bedrooms and a bathroom".

 Reports in October 2012 stated that the castle had been sold and that the contents were to be sold at auction because the new owner did not want most of them.
 "Some of the objects in the sale were acquired with the house and many others were added by me", the Princess explained.
 The buyer of the property was described as a Saudi businessman.

-In 2020 the property was again listed for sale; Country Life reported that the castle had been "completely restored five years ago".
+In 2020. the property was again listed for sale; Country Life reported that the castle had been "completely restored five years ago".